Browse by Medical Category

-Anyone with coronary heart disease can benefit from the expertise within the Coronary Artery Disease Program at the Massachusetts General Hospital Corrigan Minehan Heart Center.
+Anyone with coronary heart disease can benefit from the expertise within the High-Risk Coronary Intervention Program at the Massachusetts General Hospital Corrigan Minehan Heart Center.
 Patients are often referred here if their current medical treatment is not working or if they have a coronary arteriogram that is of concern to the referring cardiologist.

-The Coronary Artery Disease Program is made up of a highly experienced clinical team that plans and applies a treatment process that is tailored to each patient’s condition, age, symptoms and risk factors.
+The High-Risk Coronary Intervention Program is made up of a highly experienced clinical team that plans and applies a treatment process that is tailored to each patient’s condition, age, symptoms and risk factors.
 Physicians draw upon several diagnostic tests and procedures to determine the best line of treatment.
 These diagnostic procedures include:

 Our physicians are at the forefront when it comes to the latest treatment and therapies for coronary artery disease.
-Some of the advanced treatments and procedures offered within the Coronary Artery Disease Program include:
+Some of the advanced treatments and procedures offered within the High-Risk Coronary Intervention Program include: